 In the screenshot above, the formula in cell M3 is:

 This formula extracts the value of 36 from the PivotTable, which is the Sum of Values for Carolyn in England.

 Now let’s change our source data.
-For this scenario, it turns out that Christian isn’t in Brazil, but in Finland.
+For this scenario, let’s suggest that Christian isn’t in Brazil, but in Finland.
 So, in our source, change cells B3 and B7 from Brazil to Finland, then click Data > Refresh All.

 Look at the screenshot above.
 Our cell reference to G3 has been maintained.
 But the data point in that cell has changed, so we are now pointing to an empty cell.
 The Sum of Values for Carolyn in England is in cell F3, rather than G3.

 The main lesson from cell linking is that cell references do not change when the position of the underlying data changes.

 We could use a formula like INDEX / MATCH / MATCH to perform a 2-dimension lookup and ensure we extract the correct data for Carolyn in England.
 However, this defeats the benefit of using a PivotTable.

 To avoid this issue, we can use one of the other extraction methods.